 Assemblies and rallies are an extension of Skowhegan Area High School's overall educational mission and attendance is required at these functions by all students.
 Positive recognition of student and faculty accomplishments in addition to sharing important information are major purposes of assemblies.
 Students are expected to display attentive, respectful behavior that coincides with the type of activity being conducted.
 Disruptive behavior will result in disciplinary action.
-Please follow district cell phone policy and food and drink are prohibited in the gym during assemblies.
+Cell phones, earbuds, and other electronic devices, food and drink are prohibited during assemblies.
+Locker rooms will be closed during assemblies, students may use the lobby restrooms.